Search by category, archive or keyword

 - Openness to experience

-The NEO PI-R is often performed early in treatment and towards the end of treatment.
+The NEO PI-R is often performed early in treatment and toward the end of treatment.
 The NEO personality inventory can help clinicians and treatment teams take a deeper dive into the client’s behaviors and personality, something assessment tools lack.
-The NEO is not only used in substance use disorder treatment but can also be useful in consideration for employment.
+The NEO is not only used in substance use disorder treatment but can also be helpful in consideration for employment.

 Millon Clinical Multiaxial Inventory was designed to work with the Diagnostic Statistical Manual (DSM) published by the American Psychiatric Association (APA).